Looking for the best things to do in Winnipeg, Canada? Then you’ve come to the right place!

 Winnipeg is a city characterized by grace and grit — it’s proud of its prairie heritage, it has a bustling arts scene, and it doesn’t shy away from wintertime adventure.
 Because yes, Winnipeg does get mighty cold in the wintertime!

-The Best Things To Do in Winnipeg Manitoba (From a Local’s Perspective)
+Best Things To Do in Winnipeg

 Named for being at the intersection of the Red and Assiniboine Rivers, the Forks has been a meeting place for over 6000 years as a place for trade by the early indigenous people, followed by the European fur traders, Metis buffalo hunters, and railway pioneers.

 Today, the Forks is a year-round community center of sorts with one-of-a-kind shops, restaurants, performances, and activities.
+It’s easily one of the most popular places to visit in Winnipeg.

 Not to mention, the Forks market is a total foodie mecca – you could do your own food tour in the main hall and dazzle your tastebuds for days on end.